sensepost/rattler/README.md

 Rattler is a tool that automates the identification of DLL's which can be used for DLL preloading attacks.
 More information can be found in this blogpost https://sensepost.com/blog/2016/rattleridentifying-and-exploiting-dll-preloading-vulnerabilities/.

+Rattler's associated research was presented @bsides Cape Town and the talk can be found here, https://www.youtube.com/watch?v=xvluwoPM8v8.

 # What does it do?
 Rattler automatically enumerates an applications DLL's to identify and exploit DLL's which can be hijacked via a DLL preloading attack.